RainbowcityFoundation/RainbowDAO-Protocol-Ink-UI-milestone_2/docs/README.md

 ##### Then

-You can use `https://www.rainbowdao.io/polkadot` to create token/multisign wallet.
+You can use `https://www.rainbowdao.io/polkadot`.
 Test  Protocol Management.